 Article VII – Dues

-- Membership dues shall be paid annually or biennially.
-Dues shall be
+- Membership dues shall be paid annually or bi-annually.
+The amount of dues

-determined by the Elected Board of Directors.
-Members shall be
+shall be determined annually by the Elected Board of Directors.
+Members

 - To qualify for membership and eligibility of benefits of this